 IMDG (Shipping by Vessel)

-If your work involves shipping dangerous goods by vessel (water), you must complete shipping by vessel training.
+If your work involves shipping dangerous goods by vessel (ocean), you must complete shipping by vessel training.
 49 CFR Part 171, Subpart C, authorizes shipments prepared in accordance with the International Maritime Dangerous Goods Code (IMDG Code), and within the limitations of that subpart, to be transported by vessel and by U.S. highway before or after the vessel transportation.

 Recurrent training is required to be completed within 36 months of initial training or the previous recurrent training, in accordance with the requirements of 49 CFR.

 Your role in your organization may require assisting with the preparation, handling or transport of hazardous materials or dangerous goods by more than one mode of transportation.
 In such scenarios, you cannot complete training in just one of those modes and consider yourself compliant.
 You are required to complete multimodal training, covering the requirements of each mode of transportation that your job affects.
 This type of program is crucial for learning how to maintain safety in every aspect of your job, and to clarify anything that may be confusing about the similarities and differences of the modal regulations.